beda-software/frontend-beda-software-stack/template-monorepo/README.md

 yarn test:mobile     # launch tests for mobile workspace
 ```

+## Push notifications

+Mobile template includes setup for push notifications.
+To finish up setup:

+- On ios use your developer certificate

+- On android you need to configure google-services.json.
+See https://firebase.google.com/docs/android/setup for details

 ## Troubleshooting

 -   Do not forget to add mobile native dependencies to `frontend/package.json` to workspaces/nohoist section